Jiseeeh/student-information-management-system/readme.md

 ### Add jar files

 - Right click **Libraries** and click `Add JAR/Folder`
-- Add pick the jar files one by one and use relative path.
+- Pick the jar files one by one and use relative path.
 - For **AbsoluteLayout.jar**
   - Right click **Libraries** and click `Add Library` and choose **AbsoluteLayout**